minimice/minimice/README.md

 #### ℹ️ TLDR ####
 * AWS Architect, with a wealth of experience (18+ years) in Software Engineering, DevOps, and Cloud Computing.
-* CompTIA Subject Matter Expert (SME), responsible for creating internationally recognised certifications.
+* 3x CompTIA Subject Matter Expert (SME), responsible for creating industry leading internationally recognised certifications.

 #### ⚡️ Fun facts ####
 * Wrote software as a teenager that was purchased and used by Amazon.com, Netflix, and many other large and small companies.